ironbar/orangutan/reports/04_Modeling.md

 | LObject              	|   	|   	|   	|   	| x 	|   	|   	|   	|   	|   	| x  	|    	|    	|    	| x  	|    	|
 | LObject2             	|   	|   	|   	|   	|   	| x 	|   	|   	|   	|   	|    	| x  	|    	|    	| x  	|    	|

+#### 7. Internal model

+> Maintain an internal model (even with no useful inputs).
+> Predict future states.
+> In these tests, the lights may turn off after a while and the agent must remember the layout of the environment to navigate it in the dark

+I have prepared 16 levels for training with lighst off.

 #### 9. Advanced choices

 > Compare different paths of rewards and choose the best one.